Hakukano/FLP-Abyss-Player/README.md

-# FLP Abyss Viewer
+# FLP Abyss Player

-This is a media viewer that allows you go through the entire folder of media recursively like looking into an abyss.
+This is a media player that allows you go through the entire folder of media recursively like looking into an abyss.

 # Supported Media